top of page

 You should be asking yourself, "Why?"

 To start, I just wanted to see what I could and could not do.
 But in the back of my head, I am thinking about ways to better handle a low-power mode and having the board go to sleep.
 For this, I'd like the loop to only run once, then go into low-power or sleep mode.
 It seems that to have a loop that doesn't loop, is a bit odd.
-So I'm wondering what my options are if I remove it... or I could just not use it.
+I'm wondering what my options are if I remove it... or I could just not use it.

-While at this time I have not worked through how to do this, it is what got me thinking this way.
 If I can put the board to sleep and wake it up with a reset button or maybe a button click or something else that I can program, I might be able to create a sensor that turns itself off and on every few hours or days and reports back to a parent website, and doesn't sit and monitor 24/7 and run my battery down.
 One thought I had was to use a solar panel to charge a capacitor and use a comparator to monitor the voltage.
 Once the battery gets to a given voltage, the comparator would enable a reset on the board and run through the setup() and execute() functions.

 I'm weighing my options between using sleep.h functions and not having the code perform the loop.
 I suspect I can just run it out of setup, but that would require a reboot everything time.
 That may work fine, but I want to know my options and what sort of tools I have at my disposal.